ZakC02/Waterpixels/README.md

-Here's a README file template for your project based on the `Waterpixels.ipynb` notebook you've uploaded.
-I'll provide a general structure that you can modify as needed:

----

 # Waterpixels Project

 This project demonstrates the use of image processing techniques to segment images into superpixels using waterpixels.
 The provided Jupyter notebook contains step-by-step implementations and visualizations of the process.